TechTet: Live Ensemble Clips

-A short introduction to Organum Engine in performance.
+A short introduction to the Organum Engine in performance.

 TechTet can be presented in several formats depending on venue, audience, and program goals.